 One valuable lesson that The Lion King teaches is that you can’t run from the person you were born to be.
 Mufasa told his son, Simba, to “Remember who you are.”1 Simba allowed his uncle to run him away from the person he was meant to be – born to be – a king.
 When I think about Mufasa’s statement, oftentimes, I think about how the people of God have allowed the thoughts of others to dictate how they see themselves.
 I think about how we, as women, allow the words of people and the lies of Satan to become our belief of how we see ourselves.

 As women, we can be our worst critic.
 We can be so hard on ourselves.
-Some of us have been beaten down by life, by people, and by ourselves that we have such low self-esteem.
+Some of us have been beaten down by life, people, and ourselves so much so that we have lowered our self-esteem.
 We are our own enemy.
 We don’t believe in ourselves and we don’t believe (or we forget) what God says about us.
 We believe what other people say.
 We trust their opinions and we believe their lies.
-We listen to their negativity, their mean words spoken against us.
+We listen to their negativity, their mean words spoken against us and about us.
 We listen and believe so much until, like Simba, we ran away from who we were created to be.
-We run away from the women we were born to be, the woman God has called us to be.
+We run away from the women we were born to be, destined to be the woman God has called us to be.
 We run from who God says we are.

-We allow the world, men, people, and our past to define who we are.
+We allow the world, men and women, media, and our past to define who we are.
 We see ourselves the way others see us.
 We look for validation and approval from people and things.
-We look for others to tell us how beautiful we are, how special we are, how intelligent we are.
-We look for approval from others who really don’t have a clue about who we are and who do not know our true worth.
+We look for others to tell us how beautiful we are, how special we are, how intelligent we are, how powerful we are.
+We look for approval from others who really don’t have a clue about who we are.
+They do not know our true worth.
 They don’t know how valuable we are.
+But God does.

-My sister, do we know who we are?
-Do we know who we were born to be?
-Do we know who our Father is?
+My sister, do you know who you are?
+Do you know who you were born to be?
+Do you know who your Father is?
 We are daughters of the Most High God!
-We belong to the Holy, Righteous King who is the King of all kings and Lord of all lords!
+We belong to the Holy, Righteous King who is King of all kings and Lord of all lords!
 We were created by the Master, so that makes us His masterpieces!
 We are phenomenal!

 Read and meditate on God’s Word, and embrace all that He says you are!
 Starting today, from this day forward, let’s remember what God says about us and who He says we are.
 Let’s pledge to God and to ourselves that we will see ourselves the way God sees us!

-Now, take a look in the mirror, right now, declare to yourself, into the atmosphere and to the world that you are:
+Now, take a look in the mirror.
+Right now.
+Go to the ladies room if you have to.
+Declare to yourself and over yourself.
+Speak into the atmosphere and to the world that you are:

 ALL THAT GOD SAYS I AM!!